Skip to content

 resultResult[T, E] utilities: map, flat_map, unwrap_or

-valueGeneric value type for JSON and dynamic data
+valueGeneric dynamic value type shared with JSON

 ModuleDescriptionEffect